Strategies for Big Brown Trout on the Eastern End of Lake Ontario

-A late April hot spot is the shoreline from Black Pond to Southwick Beach State Park.
-Anglers must watch local wind forecasts to determine where the warmest water temperature will be found.
-West winds will pocket warm water in the Black Pond area and behind the shoal on Drowned Island.
-North winds will move warm water down the shoreline to the south and in front of Southwick’s Beach.
+In late April, one of the hottest fishing spots is the shoreline stretching from Black Pond to Southwick Beach State Park.
+To maximize your success, it’s essential to monitor local wind forecasts, as wind direction plays a significant role in determining where the warmest water temperatures will accumulate.
+West winds can trap warm water in the Black Pond area and behind the shoal on Drowned Island, while north winds will push warmer water south along the shoreline and in front of Southwick Beach.

-Late April usually brings warming daytime temperatures.
-This warming trend increases the run-off temperature of local streams and tributaries.
-A hot spot during slack wind would be the estuary of the Sandy Creeks and the outflow of Colwell Pond near Montario Point.
-Run-off from these outflows is generally warmer than the surrounding lake water and the turbid nature of the water helps anglers hide their bait presentations from feeding fish.
+As late April ushers in warming daytime temperatures, the run-off from local streams and tributaries also begins to rise.
+This warming trend can create hotspots for fishing.
+During periods of slack wind, the estuary of Sandy Creek and the outflow of Colwell Pond near Montario Point become particularly effective fishing locations.
+The run-off from these outflows is typically warmer than the surrounding lake water, and the murky nature of this water can help conceal your bait presentations from hungry fish.

 Big Brown Setup

-Spoon and plug combinations from planer boards get the nod when fishing skinny water.
-A dynamite set-up would be 12 lb. test Trilene Big Game fishing line with a seven foot Segaur fluorocarbon tippet.
-The terminal end should be rigged with a #2 Berkley round nosed cross-lock snap.
-This will allow all baits to swim freely on the connection point and anglers will have the added benefit of changing baits more quickly.
+For targeting big brown trout in shallow waters, a combination of spoons and plugs fished from planer boards is highly effective.
+A reliable setup would include 12 lb. test Trilene Big Game fishing line paired with a seven-foot Seaguar fluorocarbon tippet.
+At the terminal end, use a #2 Berkley round-nosed cross-lock snap.
+This connection allows your baits to swim freely and provides the added benefit of quickly changing baits as needed.

 Stick Baits on the Eastern End